WanjiruNjunge/balancer/README.md

 #### 1. Send Requests:

-Use a tool like curl or Postman to send requests to http://localhost:7432
+You could use a tool like curl or Postman to send requests to `http://localhost:7432`

 #### 2. Verify Load Balancing: